Adlerhorst: Operations

 During construction of Adlerhorst, Hitler had used the castle to plan some of the early western campaigns, including the Battle of France and the drive to Dunkirk.

-After the completion of construction, quick approval was given for operation.
+After the completion of construction, quick approval was given for its operational use.
 However, after a visit by Hitler in February 1940, he dismissed it as an operational base, as he considered it too lavish for his Spartan taste (and image as a man of the people).
 Thus, Speer was asked to adapt the complex to meet the needs for use by the Luftwaffe, and specifically to serve as the Luftwaffe headquarters for Hermann Göring during Operation Sea Lion, the planned invasion of Great Britain.

-Hitler's Directive No. 16 (the order initiating Sealion) nominated the 'Adlerhorst' (Eagles Nest) at Ziegenberg as the Sealion headquarters.
+Hitler's Directive No. 16 (the order initiating Sealion) nominated the 'Adlerhorst' (Eagle's Nest) at Ziegenberg as the Sealion headquarters.
 The directive ordered the headquarters for each of the services to set up nearby.
 The Army and the Navy were to occupy mutual premises in the Army Headquarters at Giessen while the Luftwaffe was to move its headquarters train to Ziegenberg.
 Ziegenberg is north of Frankfurt and 32 km from Giessen, but it was usual at that time for the German armed service headquarters to be separated by distances up to 50 km during a major operation.
 For example, Goering's HQ was located 50 km from Felsennest, Hitler's HQ for the invasion of France (10 May-6 June 1940) This distance did not prevent that operation from being successful.
-Although Hitler didn't move to the purpose built Führerhauptquartier, he may have done so had the plan been put into execution.
+Although Hitler didn't move to the purpose-built Führerhauptquartier, he might have done so had the plan been put into execution.
 His 1,100 man bodyguard, the Fuhrer-Begleitbataillon, plus a 600-man Luftwaffe anti-aircraft detachment, moved to Adlerhorst 5 July 1940 in anticipation of Hitler's arrival.
-They didn't leave until November 25, 1940.
+They didn't leave until 25 November 1940.

 When plans for the invasion of Britain were abandoned in favour of Operation Barbarossa, the invasion of the Soviet Union, the castle and complex were put to use as a rehabilitation centre for soldiers of all ranks, and allocated as Göring's personal retreat.